caspervonb/caspervonb.github.bak/_posts/2015-02-28-make-for-the-web-generation.markdown

 # Next we'll find all the source files in our source directory
 SRC           = shell(find src -name "*.js")

-# And then do substitution to get strings that map 1:1 to the source files in the library directory
+# And then do substitution to get strings that map one to one from
+# the source directory to the library directory
 LIB           = $(SRC:src/%.js=lib/%.js)

 # Finally, we'll define our rule to convert from source to library